-All staff should report serious and extreme incidents directly to the Head Teacher or Assistant, and they should be recorded on CPOMs and in pupil files.
+All staff should report serious and extreme incidents directly to the Head Teacher or Assistant, and they should be recorded on Arbor, and CPOMs where the incident raises a safeguarding concern.

 Exclusions will occur following extreme incidents at the discretion of the Head Teacher.
 A fixed-term exclusion will be enforced under these conditions: